 On the other hand, CMS maintains that it is cutting the 340B payments to trim its budget for drugs through the program.
 Seema Verma, the Administrator of CMS, stated “[a]s part of the President’s priority to lower the cost of prescription drugs, Medicare is taking steps to lower the costs Medicare patients pay for certain drugs in the hospital outpatient setting.
 Medicare beneficiaries would benefit from the discounts hospitals receive under the 340B Program by saving an estimated $320 million on copayments for these drugs in 2018 alone.”
 The 340B program does not specifically detail how hospitals can use money generated by the program and critics maintain that hospitals exploit the savings.

 While the Final Rule is scheduled to take effect January 1, 2018, there is no telling how the lawsuits against CMS by various hospital associations will impact these regulations.
-Frost Brown Todd’s health law service team is committed to monitoring this litigation and other changes affecting hospitals.
-For more information, please contact Brian Higgins.
+For more information regarding this litigation and other changes affecting hospitals, please contact a member of our Health Care Innovation Team.
+You can also visit our Health Law Matters blog for more insight into legal issues impacting the health care industry.